Club Director, Co-Founder

 Coach Sopak founded the Cal Stars in 2006 and has been serving as the club’s Director and Elite head coach since that time.
 Sopak arrived in California in 2000 and has since made his positive impact on the girls’ basketball scene here in the Bay Area and around the country.
 Kelly has coached teams of all ages, from second grade to high school varsity, and at all levels.

-Under Coach Sopak’s guidance, the Cal Stars have produced more than 100 college basketball players and all collegiate levels.
+Under Coach Sopak’s guidance, the Cal Stars have produced more than 100 college basketball players at all collegiate levels.
 During this time, the Cal Stars program has grown from a one-team program in 2006 to a 16+-team nearly 300 player program today.
-As the head coach of of the Stars Signature team “Nike Elite” coach Sopak has help guide them from the little known Orinda club to a national power they are today.
+As the head coach of of the Stars Signature team “Nike Elite” coach Sopak has helped guide them from the little known Orinda club to a national power they are today.
 The Nike Elite team have won over 400 games in TEN years including several top finishes at the most prestigious national tournaments on the travel circuit.

 Currently, Coach Sopak is the head varsity coach at Miramonte High School in Orinda.
 Kelly just completed his 10th year as a varsity head coach in the area and 6th at Miramonte (Northgate 2005-2009 and Miramonte 2009- present).
 During that time, Coach Sopak’s record stands at 257 wins and 45 Losses, including a 163-25 record since taking over at Miramonte.